michuW93/microsoft_azure_fundamentals/README.md

 # Service Level Agreement
 SLA is a commitment between a service provider and its internal and external customers.
 An SLA outlines what the service provider will provide to its customers and the standards the provider will meet

+# Azure previews
+Microsoft has an Azure feature preview.
+These previews are for evaluation while features, product, services, regions are in beta or pre-release.

+* Public preview - available for every Azure customer for evaluation process.
+They may not be SLA about this service, no support etc.
+* Private preview - available for only specified Azure customers.

+General Availability(GA) - After Azure preview features have been succesfully evaluated they are released for Azure customers becoming part of Azure's default product set.
+It's basically moving to GA.
+Then you get SLA, support etc.